-The Prinzessinnengarten Potato Breeding Project
+The Prinzessinnengarten Potato Breeding Project, 2011 onward

 Preparations before planting the so called “motherplants”, the plants that we cross breed upon.
 Motherplant varieties: Rothe Emmalie, Adretta, Rosa Tannenzapfen, Vitelotte, Mayan Twilight and three new clones from The Julius Kühn Institute with extra good resistance qualities.
 When preparing for breeding, the mother plant is placed on a stone.
 The potato is covered with soil until it has developed roots, then the soil above the stone is removed.
 When the plant develops tubers these are removed in order to let the plant develop higher stems with more flowers instead.
 Seedlings from berries harvested last year are planted out in larger pots.